JoeStrout/Farmtronics/README.md

 See the [Wiki](https://github.com/JoeStrout/Farmtronics/wiki) for more documentation and sample code.

+## Questions?
+Issues?
+Things to share?

+Best place to discuss this mod is on the [MiniScript Discord](https://discord.gg/7s6zajx).
+There is a #farmtronics channel there.

 ## Road Map

 See [ROADMAP.md](ROADMAP.md) for our development plan, including what features are expected in which future versions of the mod.